Spotify and the paradox of choice

 ***Raise your hand if you have ever been personally victimized by spending more time skipping songs on Spotify or Apple Music than actually listening to music*** It’s not you, it’s the paradox of choice.

 Six months ago, I deleted my Spotify account as part of my digital declutter to minimize digital noise.
 The result?
 Less skipping, more listening.
 Spotify, with its tagline of all the music you’ll ever need, while great in theory, can leave us paralyzed with too many options; and rarely satisfied with the choices we make.
 What can explain this phenomenon?
 The paradox of choice.
 Having an abundance of options actually requires more effort to make a decision, which can leave us feeling unsatisfied with our choice.
 In Spotify and the paradox of choice, I share how having access to unlimited music robbed me of the satisfaction of enjoying music.

-Although I’d hate to recommend a book I haven’t read yet, it won’t be right to not share with you The Paradox of Choice: Why More Is Less by Barry Schwartz.
+Although I would hate to recommend a book I haven’t read yet, it wouldn’t be right to not share with you The Paradox of Choice: Why More Is Less by Barry Schwartz.
 Does it count if it’s on my to-read list?

-The paradox of choice is a 20-minute entertaining TED Talk by Barry Schwartz on a central tenet of western societies: freedom of choice.
-For Schwartz, the unlimited choices available to us has led to paralysis instead of liberation.
-It leaves us not happier but more dissatisfied.
-It’s time we ask, “do you have a phone that doesn’t do too much?”
+The paradox of choice is an entertaining speech by Barry Schwartz on a central tenet of western societies: freedom of choice.
+For Schwartz, the unlimited choices available to us has led to paralysis instead of liberation: It leaves us not happier but more dissatisfied.
+It’s time we ask tech companies, “do you have a phone that doesn’t do too much?”

 That’s all for this week!